Public

 The law is particularly important because it specifies that the provisions of the Wilderness Act relating to grazing in National Forests will be interpreted and administered according to guidelines in the House Committee Report (96-617).
 It also prohibits buffer zones around wilderness areas and directed a review of management policies affecting Colorado's wilderness areas.
 Further this Act contained RARE II sufficiency and Release language.

-The legal direction contained in the Wilderness Act of 1964 and subsequent wilderness legislation must be followed as intended.
-But, other laws also pertain to management of lands and resources inside designated wilderness and some provisions of these laws appear to conflict with the provisions contained in wilderness laws.
-Do the wilderness laws ’trump’ the other laws or vice versa?
+The Wilderness Act of 1964 and subsequent wilderness legislation provide essential legal direction that must be followed as intended.
+However, other laws governing land and resource management within designated wilderness may sometimes appear to conflict with wilderness laws.
+So, which laws take precedence?

-In general, managers must meet the intent of all applicable laws and no law trumps another (unless indicated by specific language in a subsequent law).
-For example, if actions are needed in wilderness to conserve a species listed under the Endangered Species Act, those actions must be considered but implementation should occur in a way that minimizes adverse effects to the wilderness character.
+In general, managers must meet the intent of all applicable laws, as no law inherently overrides another unless explicitly stated in subsequent legislation.
+For instance, if actions are required in wilderness to protect a species under the Endangered Species Act, those actions must be considered.
+However, implementation should minimize adverse impacts on wilderness character.

-Files in this section summarize other laws applicable to wilderness management.
+This section provides summaries of other laws relevant to wilderness management.

 Sec.
 1 "It is the policy of the Congress that the national forests are established and shall be administered for outdoor recreation, range, timber, watershed, and wildlife and fish purposes."